opendocsg/opendoc-supreme-court-practice-directions-2021/PART-14-Proceedings before the Appellate Division, the Court of Appeal, the Court of 3 Supreme Court Judges under the Legal Profession Act and appeals to the General Division under the Medical Registration Act.md

 		<td>In relation to the following documents:
 			<ul type="*">
 			<li>(i)	the appellant’s Case and the respondent’s Case that are required to be filed in appeals to the Appellate Division and the Court of Appeal under Order 19 of the Rules of Court 2021; and</li>
-			<li>(ii)the appellant’s core bundle of documents and the respondent’s core bundle of documents that are required to be filed in appeals to the Appellate Division and the Court of Appeal under Order 19 of the Rules of Court 2021.</li></ul>
+			<li>(ii) the appellant’s core bundle of documents and the respondent’s core bundle of documents that are required to be filed in appeals to the Appellate Division and the Court of Appeal under Order 19 of the Rules of Court 2021.</li></ul>
 		</td>
 		<td>14 days before the filing deadline</td>
 	</tr>
 	<tr>
-		<td colspan="3"><strong><em>Documents filed for applications under Order 18 and Order 19 of the Rules of Court</em></strong></td>
+		<td colspan="3"><strong><em>Documents filed for applications under Order 18 and Order 19 of the Rules of Court 2021</em></strong></td>
 	</tr>
 	<tr>
 		<td>(c)</td>